 Venues for Military Ceremonies

 Who would have thought the National Archives Museum books up so quickly.
 However, it's Fall 2022 and they're already booking into summer 2023.
 Many members wanted to have their promotion or retirement ceremonies at the National Archives Museum in Washington D.C.
 Now many are wondering what other locations can be used for their military ceremony.
 This week’s Friday Fives list is a helpful list to give you some ideas and possibilities.

 Being in Washington D.C. there are so many wonderful locations to have as a military ceremony.
 This is a quick list of five different possibilities if you are not able to schedule your promotion or retirement ceremony at the National Archives Museum.

 Marine Corp Museum – located near Quantico Marine Base in Triangle, VA.
 This is a popular location for Marines.

-I was writing this post as many clients and potential clients were looking for alternatives for the National Archives Museum, but I'm currently watching the President of the United States mentioning he's reopening the government.
+As I was originally writing this post many clients and potential clients were looking for alternatives for the National Archives Museum, but I'm currently watching the President of the United States mentioning he's reopening the government.
 However, if the government is closed in the future, this is a list of great locations and venues to have a military ceremony if the National Archives Museum isn't available.